Extracting Photon-Number Information from Superconducting Nanowire Single-Photon Detectors Traces via Mean-Derivative Projection: Discussion

 \section{Discussion}

 Previous methods to obtain photon-number information from time traces of SNSPDs used very high sample rates to digitize the electronic signal~\cite{Endo2021, Schapeler2024, Nicolich2019}.
 We show that using our technique it is possible to obtain similar results using a digitizer with a modest sample rate of \qty{5}{\giga\samples\per\second}.
 This result is not limited to our dataset.
 We show this in \autoref{fig:PCA_schapler} by applying our method to the open-source dataset of Schapeler et al.~\cite{data-set-Schapeler}.
-We create a digitally down-sampled variant by applying a first-order band-pass filter with cutoffs at 10 MHz and 2 GHz, and then downsampling from \qty{128}{\giga\samples\per\second} to \qty{4.92}{\giga\samples\per\second} by selecting every 26th sample point in each trace.
-We find that after filtering, all photon number information shifts to the first principal component, ensuring the clusters are now horizontally separated instead of diagonally, as can be seen in \autoref{fig:PCA_schapler}a-b. \autoref{fig:PCA_schapler}c shows that the photon-number resolving capability is equivalent for the original dataset and the digitally down-sampled variant, indicating that the significantly higher sample rate mainly enables better timing resolution in the signal trigger.
+We use a subset of traces corresponding to a mean photon number of $\mu=1.5$ and create a digitally down-sampled variant by applying a first-order band-pass filter with cutoffs at 10 MHz and 2 GHz, and then downsampling from \qty{128}{\giga\samples\per\second} to \qty{4.92}{\giga\samples\per\second} by selecting every 26th sample point in each trace.
+We find that after filtering, all photon number information shifts to the first principal component, ensuring the clusters are now horizontally separated instead of diagonally, as can be seen in \autoref{fig:PCA_schapler}a-b.
+This shift of information can be explained by investigating the vector in the direction of the clusters, $PC_\alpha$, and the vector perpendicular to that, $PC_{\alpha\perp}$ (\autoref{fig:PCA_schapler}a).
+The perpendicular vector $PC_{\alpha\perp}$ shows a constant offset, meaning that this direction captures the variance in the overall DC offset of the data, and no actual differences in the traces.
+By applying a first-order band-pass filter, this DC offset gets removed from the data, collapsing all photon-number information to the first principal component.

+To compare the photon-number resolving capability of the filtered dataset with that of the original dataset, we plot the projection histograms in \autoref{fig:PCA_schapler}c.
+The original, unaltered data is projected onto the effective principal component $PC_\alpha$ defined by Schapeler et al, where the projection angle $\alpha$ is fitted for the specific subset of the data used here.
+The filtered data is projected onto the mean derivative of the filtered dataset. \autoref{fig:PCA_schapler}c shows that the photon-number resolving capability is equivalent for the original dataset and the digitally down-sampled variant, indicating that the significantly higher sample rate mainly enables better timing resolution in the signal trigger.

 Moreover, we find that the effective principal component needed for the projection to extract photon-number information is again equivalent to the derivative of the mean trace. \autoref{fig:PCA_schapler}c shows that also for this dataset, the photon number could be estimated by projecting the data to the mean derivative.
 This broad applicability of our method across different setups can be explained by approximating the photon-number dependence as a shift in time of an unclassified $n$-photon trace relative to the mean trace.
 An important distinction from similar methods is that our approach uses all available data points instead of one or two reference points, ensuring maximum information use.
 The approximation of the photon-number dependence as a time-shift is justified as higher photon-number events result in steeper rising edges, which in first order can be approximated as a time-shift.
 This result is not specific to our detector, as Sidorova et al.~\cite{Sidorova2025, Nicolich2019} theoretically predict steeper rising edges for higher photon-number absorption events in long nanowires with multiple hotspots, suggesting that our method is applicable to any such detector.